XPBytes/media_types-serialization/README.md

 Returns nil if no input body was given by the client.

-This method throws an TODO error if the
+This method throws a `MediaTypes::Serialization::InputValidationFailedError` error if the incoming data does not conform to the specified schema.

 #### `deserialize!( request )`